 Overview

-First-class Jira integration built directly into the Zencoder experience for core development tools.
+Jira integration built into the IDE plugin

 Chrome Extension